Page last updated: Friday 14 September 2021

 Before you travel, check the most recent UK government rules on entering the UK.

-More information is in the Self-isolation guide for halls [PDF].
+More information is in the Self-isolation guide for halls [PDF] and on the LSE coronavirus webpage.

 Getting food while you're self-isolating